SAFETAG/SAFETAG/content/activities/pre_mortum_risk_assessment_activity/pre-mortum_sample_process.md

 **Process/Interaction Mapping (30 minutes per process):**

-  * Pick a process from the list of *critical process'* identified above.
+  * Pick a process from the list of *critical processes* identified above.
   * Clearly identify the process name on the whiteboard or flipchart.
   * Create a list of individuals who take part in the process.
   * Draw a symbol of the person.